Isaacgozam/test_vivipost/README.md

 ✔ 2.
 Create a backend server (free to choose library, NodeJS/Express recommended) - Done with NodeJS/Express

 ✔ 3.
-Make it so the backend endpoint /orders return the orders data with the following structure...
+Make it so the backend endpoint /orders return the orders data with the following structure... - Due to the incremental Tier, some products reach an excesively high price

 BONUS